-Term Definition Analyse Learners present the outcome of methodical and detailed examination, either: • breaking down a theme, topic or situation in order to interpret and study the interrelationships between the parts and/or • using information or data to interpret and study key trends and interrelationships.
+Term Definition Analyse Learners present the outcome of methodical and detailed examination, either: • breaking down a theme, topic or situation in order to interpret and study the interrelationships between the parts; and/or • of information or data to interpret and study key trends and interrelationships.
 Analysis can be through performance, practice, written or, less commonly, verbal presentation.
+Apply Learners complete practical tasks drawing on knowledge of concepts and processes.
 Assess Learners present a careful consideration of varied factors or events that apply to a specific situation, or identify those which are the most important or relevant and arrive at a conclusion.
 Carry out Learners demonstrate skills through practical activities, in line with certain requirements.
 Learners do this in order to complete an identified activity or to demonstrate personal achievement for an audience.
 Compare Learners identify the main factors relating to two or more items/situations or aspects of a subject that is extended to explain the similarities, differences, advantages and disadvantages.
 This is used to show depth of knowledge through selection and isolation of characteristics.
 Demonstrate Learners' work, performance or practice evidences the ability to carry out and apply knowledge, understanding and/or skills in a practical situation.
 Develop Learners acquire and apply skills and understanding through practical activities that involve the use of concepts, processes or techniques to expand or progress something.
-Discuss Learners consider different aspects of: a theme or topic how they interrelate; and the extent to which they are important.
-A conclusion is not required.
+Discuss Learners consider different aspects of:

-Term Definition Evaluate Learners' work draws on varied information, themes or concepts to consider aspects such as: strengths or weaknesses advantages or disadvantages alternative actions relevance or significance.
-Learners' enquiries should lead to a supported judgement showing relationship to its context.
+Term Definition Evaluate Learners' work draws on varied information, themes or concepts to consider aspects such as: strengths or weaknesses advantages or disadvantages alternative actions actions relevance or significance.
+Learners' enquiries should lead to a supported Learners' enquiries should lead to a supported judgement showing relationship to its context.
 This will often be in a conclusion.
 Evidence of explanations could be through visual explanations with annotations, as well as written work, presentation, performance or practice.
 Examine Learners select and apply knowledge to less familiar contexts.
 Explain Learners' work shows clear detail and gives reasons and/or evidence to support an opinion, view or argument.
 It could show how conclusions are drawn (arrived at).
 Learners show that they comprehend the origins, functions and objectives of a subject, and its suitability for purpose.
 Explore Learners apply their skills and/or knowledge in contexts involving practical research or investigation.
 Investigate Learners' application of knowledge is based on personal research and development.
 Justify Learners give reasons or evidence to: support an opinionprove something right or reasonable.
 Perform Learners demonstrate a range of skills required to complete a given activity.
-Plan Learners create a way of organising a task or a series of tasks to achieve specific requirements or objectives, showing progress from start to finish.
+Plan Learners create a way of doing a task or series of tasks to achieve specific requirements or objectives, showing progress from start to finish.
+Produce Learners' knowledge, understanding and/or skills are applied to develop a particular type of evidence, for example a proposal, plan, product, service or report.
 Reflect Learners consider their own performance and/or skills and development in relation to a specific scenario or scenarios and/or wider context(s).
 This may include feedback from others.
 There is often a requirement for learners to identify strengths and areas for improvement, along with a personal development or action plan.

-Review Learners make a formal assessment of work produced.
+Term Definition Review Learners make a formal assessment of work produced.
 The assessment allows learners to appraise existing information or prior events, and reconsider information with the intention of making changes, if necessary.

-Term Definition Select Learners choose the best or most suitable option, whether this is of materials, techniques, equipment or processes.
+Select Learners choose the best or most suitable option, whether this is of materials, techniques, equipment or processes.
 The options and choices should be based on specific criteria.
 Understand Learners demonstrate knowledge related to defined situations.
 Undertake Learners demonstrate skills through practical activities, often referring to given processes or techniques.